 Rates are regionally competitive.
 Specific pricing arrangements will be determined based on your land requirements, specific utility and location requirements which will be determined during the application process.

-Site visits can be arranged by your QFZA Investment Development representative as part of the application process – please email us at email@example.com and we will tell you how we can support your expansion plans in the Middle East.
+Site visits can be arranged by your QFZ business development representative as part of the application process – please email us at email@example.com and we will tell you how we can support your expansion plans in the Middle East.